chrimerss/allenslib/docs/Artificial Intelligence/deeplearning.md

 __Sadeghi, M., A.A.
 Asanjan, M. Faridzad, P. Nguyen, K. Hsu, S. Sorooshian, and D. Braithwaite, 2019: PERSIANN-CNN: Precipitation Estimation from Remotely Sensed Information Using Artificial Neural Networks–Convolutional Neural Networks.
 J. Hydrometeor., 20, 2273–2289, https://doi.org/10.1175/JHM-D-19-0110.1__

 Author used CNN to train GOES satellite to map the precipitation from IR band and water vapor channel.

+# Interepretable Machine Learning/Deep Learning

+__McGovern, A., R. Lagerquist, D. John Gagne, G. E. Jergensen, K. L. Elmore, C. R. Homeyer, and T. Smith, 2019: Making the Black Box More Transparent: Understanding the Physical Implications of Machine Learning.
+Bull.
+Amer.
+Meteor.
+Soc., 100, 2175–2199, https://doi.org/10.1175/BAMS-D-18-0195.1.__

+In this article, the authors emphasized the ways of interpretating "black box" model in atmospheric predictions to strengthen descision making.